With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreGenesis A New Beginning is a mental health facility in Cabarrus County, NC, located at 245 Le Phillip Court Ne, 28025.
-Genesis A New Beginning provides outpatient treatment.
-Genesis A New Beginning provides cognitive behavioral therapy, activity therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Learn MoreGenesis A New Beginning is a mental health clinic in Cabarrus County, North Carolina, located at 245 Le Phillip Court Ne, 28025 zip code.
+Genesis A New Beginning offers outpatient treatment.
+Genesis A New Beginning provides cognitive behavioral therapy, couples/family therapy and behavior modification to adults, seniors 65 or older and children / adolescents.
 Genesis A New Beginning also supports clients referred from the court/judicial system.
-Some other services available at Genesis A New Beginning include education services, court-ordered outpatient treatment and family psychoeducation.
+Some other services provided by Genesis A New Beginning include family psychoeducation, court-ordered outpatient treatment and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.